8 Life-Saving Tips On Packing An Epic Hospital Bag

 Because we packed so far in advance, I bought travel-sized soaps, deodorant and shampoo and packed them neatly in the suitcase, along with a toothbrush and travel-sized toothpaste.

 If you try and remember to bring your own toothbrush from home, good luck while you’re in labor.

-Pro-Tip: Instead of trying to pack your original shower wash, toothbrush, toothpaste and other toiletries, buy travel-sized items and pack them early.
-Then you won’t have to try to remember to pack them during contractions!
+Instead of trying to pack your original shower wash, toothbrush, toothpaste and other toiletries, buy travel-sized items and pack them early.
+Then you won’t have to remember to pack them during contractions!

 Don’t forget postpartum care.

-The hospital provides some pretty amazing things to help you out, but again, it’s nice to have your own stuff.
+The hospital provides postpartum care items to help you out, but it’s nice to have your own stuff.